nsulmol/afspm/docs/writing_a_device_controller.md

 These methods are called 'polling' methods, because the base controller regularly 'polls' for them.
 This is the simplest, most naive method of checking state.
 We purposefully chose this, to try to make the job of implementing a new DeviceController easier.

 These methods must return what was requested, but can throw a DeviceError on failure.

+THIS SHOULD THROW AN EXCEPTION BECAUSE AN ERROR WOULD BE AN UNEXPECTED EVENT WITH NO INPUT (CLARIFY).

 ### Missing Support